rsmmr/hilti/btest/README.txt

       appended.

   -v, --verbose
-      Shows all test command line as they are executed.
+      Shows all test command lines as they are executed.

   -w, --wait
       Interactively waits a ``<enter>`` after showing diagnostics for a test.

   -b, --brief
       Does not output anything for tests which pass.
 If all tests